lynnpepin/diy-static-site-generator/README.md

 ## How to use this

 **Step 1: Don't use this.** I made this for my own education.
 It's unfinished and lacks features!
 I'm not a web developer!

-It's full of cludges!
+Also, it's full of cludges! *This is not a good piece of software engineering!* Marvel at the lack of tests!
+See how it is not properly portable!

 ### But seriously, how can I use this?